AstrobioMike/AstrobioMike.github.io/unix/getting_unix_env.md

 If you are working on a Windows computer, you will need to set up a working command-line environment.
 There are many ways to do this, below are listed just two if you are looking for suggestions :)

 ## Windows 10 or later
 * If the operating system is Windows 10 or later, it includes a way to run a Unix-like command-line environment.
-You can follow the helpful steps outlined [here](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to get set up.
+You can find info on how to install that [here](https://docs.microsoft.com/en-us/windows/wsl/install).

 ## Earlier than Windows 10
 * If the operating system is an earlier version, one way you can set up a command-line working environment is through [Git for Windows](https://gitforwindows.org/).
 Here are the steps that I followed when trying this with the version noted below.